BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 game (mechanical RNGs), the mechanical RNG used should be capable of meeting the requirements in a. where applicable and in addition:
-i. the mechanical pieces should be constructed of materials to prevent decomposition of any component over time (eg a ball shall not disintegrate) ii. the properties of physical items used to choose the selection should not be altered iii. players should not have the ability to interact with, come into physical contact with, or manipulate the mechanics of the game.
+i. the mechanical pieces should be constructed of materials to prevent decomposition of any component over time (e.g. a ball shall not disintegrate) ii. the properties of physical items used to choose the selection should not be altered iii. players should not have the ability to interact with, come into physical contact with, or manipulate the mechanics of the game.